jadey1223/-Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 *   [Am I Responsive?](https://ui.dev/amiresponsive)

     - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.

+    # Deployment

+ - This project was developed using GitPod, which was then committed and pushed to GitHub using the GitPod terminal.

+## Deploying on GitHub Pages
+To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

+1. Locate the GitHub Repository.
+2. At the top of the repository, select Settings from the menu items.
+3. Scroll down the Settings page to the "Pages" section.
+4. Under "Source" click the drop-down menu labelled "None" and select "Main".
+5. Upon selection, the page will automatically refresh meaning that the website is now deployed.
+6. Scroll back down to the "Pages" section to retrieve the deployed link.